wangqiang8511/customized_mantl/roles/consul/README.rst

 Variables
 ---------

 You can use these variables to customize your Consul installation.
-You'll typically want to set at least :data:`consul_dc`, :data:`consul_servers_group`, and :data:`consul_gossip_key`.
-These variables are roughly sorted from most commonly used to least.

 .. data:: consul_image